Why One Diverse Candidate Isn't Enough: Broadsheet for June 24

 ALSO IN THE HEADLINES

 • Carroll’s claims.
 Author and columnist E. Jean Carroll came forward on Friday to accuse President Donald Trump of sexual assault in the 1990s.
 Carroll, 75, is one of at least a dozen women to accuse Trump of sexual misconduct; her allegation is included in a new memoir that was excerpted by New York magazine.
 Trump says he’s never met Carroll (despite a photograph showing them together) and argues that her account was fabricated for the purpose of selling books.
+Fortune

 • WeSue.
 A former HR executive for WeWork has accused the co-working space of gender discrimination, claiming that an overwhelming number of large pay packages went to male execs.
 Lisa Bridges says WeWork put her on leave and moved to fire her when she raised the issue.
 The complaint comes as WeWork gears up for its IPO.
 WeWork says Bridges’ claims are meritless.
+Wall Street Journal

 • ‘Female Viagra.’
 The U.S. Food and Drug Administration on Friday approved a drug that’s known as ‘female Viagra.’
 Vyleesi, developed by Palatin Technologies and licensed to Amag Pharmaceuticals, is the second FDA-approved drug aimed at women’s sex drive; the first was Addyi.
 Drugmakers have been trying to cultivate the market for years, given Viagra’s blockbuster success among men in the late 1990s.
+Associated Press

 IN CASE YOU MISSED IT

 • The queen of racy romance.
 Judith Krantz, the author of steamy romance novels, died on Saturday at age 91.
 The former Good Housekeeping editor-turned-publishing and television sensation eventually garnered record-breaking advances, but also spent a great deal of time defending the entertainment value of her work, which was regularly panned by critics.
 “It’s not Dostoevsky,” she said to The Washington Post in 1986.
 “It’s not going to tax your mental capacities.
 It’s not ahhrtt.”
 All told, her 10 novels sold more than 80 million copies worldwide.
+Washington Post

 • Banner day.
 Sunday is being called the ‘greatest day’ for women’s sports in Australia, and, indeed, the list of achievements is impressive: Ashleigh Barty won her third tennis tournament of the year to become Australia’s first No. 1 ranked player in 16 years; Australian surfer Sally Fitzgibbons clinched the sport’s No. 1 ranking; an Australian crew won gold at the Rowing World Championship; and golfer Hanna Green, ranked 114th in the world, recorded a shock victory at the Women’s PGA Championship in Minnesota, becoming the third Aussie woman ever to win a golf major.
+BBC

 • Maeve’s mission.
 The New York Times has the story of Maeve DuVally, a transgender woman who transitioned earlier this year while working at Goldman Sachs.
 In doing so, she tested “just how tolerant and accepting a big American bank could be.”
+New York Times

 • Plot twist.
 One reason Pixar’s new Toy Story 4 is so great?
 Its Bo Peep character, voiced by Annie Potts, is the rare female hero who’s “more than just a distaff rehash of old male ones,” and her journey in the sequel “doesn’t feel secondary,” writes Slate‘s Inkoo Kang.
+Slate

 Share it with a friend.
 Looking for previous Broadsheets?
 Click here.